 Arithmetic, and the ability to use numbers, is an important skill.
 Numbers can be represented in three ways: through number words, Arabic symbols or non-symbolically.
 Much research attention has focused on how associations form between these three numerical representations.
 However, it is not yet clear whether these associations are automatic or if they require Working Memory (WM) resources.

 In this registered report, we used the dual-task paradigm to answer this question.
 Eighty-one adults were administered dot, digit, and cross-modal (i.e., dot vs. digit) magnitude comparison tasks in standalone and dual-task conditions with Phonological (PL) or Visuospatial (VSSP) WM interference.
-We found that all three types of magnitude comparison necessitated WM resources, albeit involving different components of WM, to a different extent.
+We found that all three types of magnitude comparison necessitated WM resources, albeit in distinct ways.
 Symbolic comparison necessitated VSSP WM.
-Surprisingly, in this task, accuracy improved, evidencing the proposal that introducing executive function challenges in simple and familiar tasks can improve performance.
+Surprisingly, in this task, accuracy improved under both WM interference conditions, evidencing the proposal that introducing executive function challenges in simple and familiar tasks can improve performance.
 In non-symbolic comparison, our findings demonstrated that the VSSP and the PL – albeit to a lesser extent – were employed.
 Finally, cross-modal comparison necessitated VSSP WM.
 These findings evidence the fundamental role visuospatial processing plays in numerical processing and that adults require WM resources for simply processing numerical representations and translating between them.

 Keywords